-The Company invests in debt securities, including first and second lien debt, notes, bonds, mezzanine securities, and equity interests, classified as Level 3 investments.
+The Company invests in debt securities, including first and second lien debt, notes, bonds, mezzanine securities, and equity interests.
 The Company's determination of fair value for these investments involves subjective judgments and estimates utilizing a market approach, an income approach, or both approaches, as appropriate.
-These approaches require management to make judgments and estimates related to significant unobservable inputs including market value cash flow (EBITDA), multiples of publicly traded comparable companies and comparable transactions, and the discount rate established utilizing a yield calibration approach, which incorporates changes in the credit quality (as measured by relevant statistics) of the investment, as compared to changes in the yield associated with comparable credit quality market indices, between the date of origination and the valuation date.
+These approaches require management to make judgments and estimates related to significant unobservable inputs including market value cash flow (EBITDA), multiples of publicly traded comparable comparable transactions, and the discount rate established utilizing a combination of a yield calibration approach which incorporates changes in the credit quality (as measured by relevant statistics) of the investment, as compared to changes in the yield associated with comparable credit quality market indices, between the date of origination and the valuation date and a comparable investment approach, which utilizes an average yield-to maturity of a selected set of high-quality, liquid investments to determine a comparable investment discount rate.

-We identified the valuation of Level 3 investments as a critical audit matter given the significant judgments made by management to estimate the fair value of certain debt and equity positions.
+We identified the valuation of investments as a critical audit matter given the significant judgments made by management to estimate the fair value of certain debt and equity positions.
 This required a high degree of auditor judgment and extensive audit effort, including the need to involve fair value specialists who possess significant valuation experience and modeling expertise, to evaluate the appropriateness of the valuation techniques and the significant unobservable inputs.